 This graph shows the historical trends for the actuarially calculated contributions (including City and member contributions) and net City contribution rate as a percent of payroll, shown above each bar.
-Because there is a one-year lag in the determination of the City contributions, we show the actual contributions made through FYE 2016 and estimated amounts for FYE 2017 and FYE 2018.
+Because there is a one-year lag in the determination of the City contributions, we show the actual contributions made through FYE 2017 and estimated amounts for FYE 2018 and FYE 2019.

 The increasing costs from 2010 to 2015 are a reflection of an increasing unfunded actuarial liability in part due to investment losses.
-The percentages above the bars shows the City contribution rate net of member contributions as a percent of pay.
+The percentages above the bars show the City contribution rate net of member contributions as a percent of pay.
 The City contribution rate drops for FYE 2016 mainly due to the one-time credit applied for contributions already made by the City in excess of the required amounts due to the member contribution offset.
 Member contributions offset the City's cost.
-For FYE 2014 they start at 1% of pay increasing by 1% each year until they will reach 5% of pay in FYE 2018.
+For FYE 2014 they start at 1% of pay increasing by 1% each year, if salary increases 2%, until they will reach 5% of pay.
+During FYE 2017 because the 2% salary did not occur, member contributions remained at 3% instead of the scheduled increase to 4%.
+This results in a one year delay with, expected member contributions at 4% of pay for FYE 2018 and reaching 5% of pay in FYE 2019.